 Photo Credit (clockwise from top left): Belkin, Dr. Bott, IOGear, Griffin.

 Please note that the above images are not precisely to scale, but the USB connectors can be used for an idea of relative size.

 The convenient Belkin Swivel Hub design provides four USB 2.0 ports and rotates 180-degrees -- up, down, left, and right -- to make accessing ports easier in tight spaces.
 In hands on use, EveryMac.com has become quite fond of this hub.

-Finally, the IOGear MicroHub provides four USB 2.0 ports with a USB cable that "tucks away" under the device to protect the connector from damage in transit.
+The IOGear MicroHub provides four USB 2.0 ports with a USB cable that "tucks away" under the device to protect the connector from damage in transit.